-Upon receiving notification of a harassment or discrimination complaint, the Assistant Superintendent/Vice President of Human Resources or designee shall:
+Upon receiving notification of a harassment or discrimination complaint, the Assistant

+Superintendent/Vice President of Human Resources or designee shall:

-- Consider whether the District can Uundertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling, training, etc. - Advise all parties the complainant that he/she/they need not participate in an informal resolution of the complaint, as described above, and has the right to end the informal resolution process at any time.
-Mediation in all cases is permitted as long as all parties agree. - Advise a student complainant that he/she/they may file a complaint with the Office of Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the Department of Fair Employment and Housing.
+- Consider whether the District can Undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules; obtaining apologies; providing informal counseling, training, etc. - Advise all parties the complainant that he/she/they need not participate in an informal resolution of the complaint, as described above, and has the right to end the informal resolution process at any time.
+Mediation in all cases is may be permitted as long as all parties agree, except to resolve allegations of sexual violence. - Advise a student complainant that he/she/they may file a complaint with the Office of Civil Rights of the U.S. Department of Education and employee complainants may file a complaint with the California Department of Civil Rights Fair Employment and Housing.
 All complainants should be advised that they have a right to file a complaint with local law enforcement, if the act complained of is also a criminal act.
 The District must investigate even if the complainant files a complaint with local law enforcement.
 In addition, the District should ensure that complainants are aware of any available resources, such as counseling, health, and mental health services.
-The Assistant Superintendent/Vice President of Human Resources or designee shall also notify the California Community Colleges Chancellor's Office of the complaint.
+The Assistant Superintendent/Vice President of Human Resources or designee shall also notify the California Community Colleges Chancellor's Office of the complaint. - In matters involving student sexual harassment, provide student Parties notice regarding appropriate counseling resources developed and maintained by the District. - Take interim steps to protect a complainant from coming into contact with an accused individual, especially if the complainant is a victim of sexual violence.
+The Assistant Superintendent/Vice President of Human Resources or designee should notify the complainant of his/her/their options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
+For instance, the District may prohibit the accused individual from having any contact with the complainant pending the results of the investigation.
+When taking steps to separate the complainant and accused individual, the District shall minimize the burden on the complainant.
+For example, it is not appropriate to remove complainants from classes or housing while allowing accused individuals to remain.